Or search by topic

 We were introduced to the Soroban at the ATM conference in Ormskirk this year by a Japanese lady, Kimie Markarian.
 She was trained to become a 'human calculator' in Japan and worked processing numbers for a business there before the advent of computers.
 In Japan in 1965 nearly 1 million applicants took soroban examinations organised by various examination boards.
 Kimie believes that the soroban helps to change the way in which we process numbers so that it is able to change the way we think about doing sums.
 Many skilled soroban experts are able to add 15 three digit numbers in under 10 seconds with the soroban - less than the time it would take to say them all!
 The 2002 champion of soroban mental calculation added 30 three digit numbers in 6 seconds!

 There are many websites that have interactive versions for you to have a go on.
 Check these out:

 You can even practise your adding and subtracting, and enter competitions on www.soroban.com by clicking on "Flash Mental Calculation".
 Perhaps you can beat the 2002 Champion!

 For more general information about abaci and the soroban, and further details about how to use them look at:

-ATM (Association of Teachers of Mathematics) publish booklets about the soroban and you can buy a soroban from them too.
-Tel: 01332 346599.
+ATM (Association of Teachers of Mathematics) publish booklets about the soroban and you can buy a soroban from them too. https://www.atm.org.uk/

-Kimie Markarian is willing to do workshops for teachers and can be contacted by email email@example.com or telephoned on 01277 224574.
+Kimie Markarian was willing to do workshops for teachers and could be contacted on 01277 224574.